pdxdevs/pdxdevs.org/docs/resources/contributing/README.md

 ### Updating content

 First, make sure you have a GitHub account.
-If you don't and would like to contribute, please reach out to Dan via email or slack.
+If you don't and would like to contribute, please reach out to Brian via email or slack.

 - Visit a page on the website.
-Let's go with our ["Welcome to Denver" Page](https://denverdevs.org/resources/welcome-to-denver/)

 - Scroll all the way down the page, you should see a "Help Us Improve This Page" link.
 Click that.
 - You may need to sign in to GitHub here.
 - You should see GitHub's built-in file editor.
 We use Markdown for all of our pages - if you're unfamiliar with Markdown syntax check out [this handy guide](https://www.google.com/search?client=safari&rls=en&q=github+markdown&ie=UTF-8&oe=UTF-8)